 Filing for and resolving a divorce can be a uniquely stressful experience.
-Divorce is an incredibly complex legal process involving other legal disputes such as child custody battles, spousal and child support disputes, and the division of assets and liabilities.
+Divorce in Minnesota is an incredibly complex legal process involving other legal disputes such as child custody battles, spousal maintenance, child support disputes, and the division of assets and liabilities.

 Every divorce has to resolve at least some of these issues, especially if it involves minor children.
-At first look, these issues often seem impossible to resolve, but with thoughtful counsel and reflection they might be settled more easily than you expect.
+At first look, these issues often seem impossible to resolve, but with thoughtful counsel and reflection and the help of a divorce lawyer in Minnesota, they might be settled more easily than you expect.

 Your children’s health, happiness, and stability is the most important thing.
 Figuring out legal and physical custody, as well as creating a parenting time schedule, can be one of the most challenging issues in a divorce.

 Assets and debts are either marital or nonmarital.
 They are nonmarital if they were owned before the marriage, inherited, or can be traced back to an asset or debt that was owned before to the marriage or inherited (a car you owned before the marriage, for instance, that you sold to buy a different car during the marriage).
 Most other assets and debts are marital, and usually divided equally.

 Child support has three components: basic support, medical support, and childcare support.
 These amounts are typically determined by state guidelines, taking into consideration each parent’s income and the parenting time arrangement.